thaaroonesaec24-crypto/Week-4-RISC-V-tapeout-program/DAY 1/readme.md

 | **Design Optimization**     | Tunes parameters for best performance              | Adjust bias or feedback for stability     |
 | **PVT Validation**          | Tests circuit under multiple real-world conditions | Compare `tt`, `ff`, `ss` corner responses |
 ---
-## Circuit Diagram Of Inverter
+### Circuit Diagram Of Inverter
 ![](https://github.com/thaaroonesaec24-crypto/Week-4-RISC-V-tapeout-program/blob/main/DAY%201/images/Screenshot%202025-10-15%20230043.png)

-## SPICE Simulation
+### SPICE Simulation
 ![](https://github.com/thaaroonesaec24-crypto/Week-4-RISC-V-tapeout-program/blob/main/DAY%201/images/Screenshot%202025-10-15%20225424.png)

 ---

+Here’s your content refined to a **professional GitHub-ready format**, maintaining all your original sections and structure while improving tone, consistency, formatting, and readability — ideal for documentation or technical report inclusion.

+---

 ## Understanding Delay Tables in Digital Timing Analysis

-In modern digital design, **cell delay** is not a constant parameter.
-Instead, it varies dynamically depending on multiple electrical conditions.
-Two primary factors influence the propagation delay of a standard cell:
+In modern digital design, **cell delay** is not constant; it dynamically depends on electrical conditions.
+Two major parameters influence the propagation delay of a standard cell:

-1. **Input Slew** – The rate at which the input signal transitions between logic levels.
+1. **Input Slew** – The rate at which an input signal transitions between logic levels.
-2. **Output Load** – The total capacitance that the output node must drive.
+2. **Output Load** – The total capacitance driven by the output node.

-To model these dependencies, **delay information is represented in two-dimensional lookup tables (2D-LUTs)**, commonly stored within Liberty (`.lib`) files used by Static Timing Analysis (STA) tools.
+To capture these dependencies, delay information is stored in **two-dimensional lookup tables (2D-LUTs)**, typically within Liberty (`.lib`) files used by Static Timing Analysis (STA) tools.

 ---

 ![Delay table]()

 ---

 ### Structure of a Delay Lookup Table

-Each standard cell, such as a buffer (e.g., `CBUF`), includes delay tables that define how propagation delay changes with varying input and output conditions.
+Each standard cell, such as a buffer (e.g., `CBUF`), includes delay tables defining how propagation delay varies with input and output conditions.

 | **Table Axis** | **Represents** | **Example Values**                    |
 | -------------- | -------------- | ------------------------------------- |